 A fiberglass pool is a lifetime purchase, but that’s only true if it’s properly installed.
 A DIY installation voids the pool’s warranty.
 In any case, we wouldn’t recommend that the average homeowner, or even an above-average DIYer, attempt to install a fiberglass pool.
 That’s one reason we don’t sell directly to consumers.
 Our independent dealers have the proper tools and training.

 Truth: Access is essential.
 As we have already mentioned, your fiberglass pool shell arrives at your home as a finished piece—that’s one reason installation is so comparatively quick.
 The trucks and cranes often required for installation require space to operate.
 If you live in a tight and restricted area, the fiberglass pool you desire might not fit.

 As a manufacturer obsessed with quality, we believe in the value of fiberglass pools.
 If you’re purchasing a fiberglass pool, you’ll want to learn about the manufacturer.
 In addition to their design offerings, check out how they make their pools, their manufacturing quality standards, and commitment to environmental stewardship.

 More Research Options

 You can do several things to ensure a clear picture of fiberglass pools and available competing options.
 Do online research, including YouTube, Pinterest, Houzz, and fiberglass pool reviews.
-Utilize our ebook that provides a comprehensive comparison of vinyl, gunite, and fiberglass pools.
-Or talk to a dealer.
+Utilize our online resources, such as our “Everything You Need To Know About Fiberglass Pools” page.
+Or talk to an independent dealer.
 Consider what questions you might ask them in advance.
 Questions might include: Do they have a warranty?
 What type of pool is their specialty?
 What is their lead time?
 What pool shapes, sizes, and design options do they offer?
 What about financing?